^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Indications Meditan
+Indications Meditana

-It is used for the treatment of epilepsy - as an additional tool for the treatment of partial seizures (also in the case of complications in the form of generalized secondary type) in children older than 6 years of age and adults.
-In addition, the drug is used in monotherapy of the above disorders in adolescents from 12 years and adults.
+It is used to treat epilepsy - as an additional agent for the treatment of partial seizures (also in cases with complications in the form of secondary generalization) in children over 6 years of age and adults.
+In addition, the drug is used in monotherapy of the above-mentioned disorder in adolescents from 12 years of age and adults.

 Release form